-The good news is that is relatively easy to avoid profit-crushing fines and penalties by properly advertising the property to ensure that rules are prominently and clearly stated up front, pre-scheduling renewal payments before they are due, vetting guests before allowing them to book, and making sure that all features comply with the most recent short-term rental rules in the property’s city, county, and, in some cases, HOA.
+The good news is that it is relatively easy to avoid profit-crushing fines and penalties by properly advertising the property to ensure that rules are prominently and clearly stated up front, pre-scheduling renewal payments before they are due, vetting guests before allowing them to book, and making sure that all features comply with the most recent short-term rental rules in the property’s city, county, and, in some cases, HOA.

 6. How Often Do I Have To Renew My Rental License And Pay Fees?

 Generally speaking, owners of Florida short-term rentals must renew rental licenses and/or permits annually.
 First-time fees are often higher, and decrease when renewed on an annual basis.
 There may be a nominal “application fee” as well.
 The total usually comes out to about $350 annually, including state and local fees, but can vary depending on the property’s specific municipality.

 7. Is Owning A Florida Vacation Rental A Good Investment?